Skip to main content

 Number of private subnets per AZ0

-4. Go to KakaoCloud Console > VPC > Subnet.
-Then, check the network resources such as Subnet and Route Table that were created.
+4. Go to KakaoCloud Console > VPC > Subnets and verify the created network resources.

 Image

-1. Go to KakaoCloud Console > Transit Gateway and click the [Create transit gateway] button.
+1. Go to KakaoCloud Console > Transit Gateway and click [Create Transit Gateway].

 Image